A German version of the manual can be found here: http://feelyoursound.com/sundog-manual-german/.

 Settings: "Show input box instead of editor in main view": This will replace the Pattern Trigger editor with a big input box.
 The input box is especially interesting for recording live.
 "Show chromatic keyboard in chords view": This will replace the scale keyboard in chords view with a normal keyboard.
 "Link tempo of all song parts with same tempo": Activate this to change the tempo of all song parts with the same tempo at once (default: activated).
 "Link swing of all song parts with same swing": Activate this to change the swing of all song parts with the same swing at once (default: activated).
 "Follow current song part in song mode": If the song mode is active, Sundog will automatically follow the current song part during playback (default: activated).
 "Follow pattern position": Long patterns over 16 steps (one pattern page) will automatically adjust the page to the current position during playback.
 "Duplicate original pattern when pattern length changes to multiple": This will duplicate the original pattern when you change the pattern length to a multiple of the old length (e.g. when you change it from 4 to 8 lines - but not from 4 to 9 lines.
 Default: activated).
 "Always on top": Sundog will always stay on top of other program windows when this one is activated.
 "Reset UI size to default setting": If you configured Sundog to be way too large for your screen, then this menu item will help you to go back to the defaults.
 "Edit left chord mod" etc: Click this and you will get to a page where you can edit the chord modificator for the left side of the standard chord buttons (see the chapter on Chord Mods).
 "Chord mods active": The chord modificators will only work when this is checked.

-Help: "Quickstart help" includes the most important help topics as offline help.
+Help: "Quickstart help" includes links to the most important help topics and videos.
 "Online manual" will open this page.
 "Check for updates" searches for new Sundog versions (please check from time to time).
 "Register" is only available in the demo version and will allow you to enter your serial.

 Use the swing setting to add some groove to your song.
 Sundog uses a common approach to do this: Each second 16th note will get delayed a little bit.
 A swing of "75%" means that the first 16th note will fill the first 75% of the 8th and the second 16th note will fill the remaining 25%.